 Natalie Wilcoxen joined the BASIS Ahwatukee family in 2013, when she started as a grade 7 World History teacher.
 Prior to coming to our school she taught history at a community college and worked in the medical field.
 She graduated from Arizona State University with majors in History and Religious Studies and then pursued her Master’s at Queen’s University Belfast in Northern Ireland.
 She looks forward to continuing her time at BASIS Ahwatukee and loves the school and community immensely!

-Lyndsay Rogers is currently the Director of Student Affairs at BASIS Ahwatukee.
-She joined BASIS Ahwatukee in its opening year as the Student Support Coordinator in 2013, and served as the Dean of Students the year following.
-As the Director of Student Affairs, Mrs. Rogers is responsible for working with the Dean on all issues relating to the well-being of the students during their time at school, including code of conduct matters, as well as academic support and intervention.
-Mrs. Rogers earned her Bachelor of Science in Biology from Lees-McRae College in North Carolina.
-She graduated summa cum laude as a student athlete, playing soccer all four years, while also being involved in the performing arts and leading student government.
-Her career in education started in 2001, as a certified high school biology teacher and soccer coach in the state of Texas, then gaining her certificate in the state of Massachusetts in 2006.
-For five years, Mrs. Rogers has worked in the biotech industry for the following diagnostic labs, Genzyme Genetics and Laboratory Corporation of America respectively.
-Eager to get back into education, she has now found BASIS to be her home away from home.
-Mrs. Rogers is excited to be a part of BASIS, helping to create a great culture for learning and guiding students to reach their full potential.
+Lyndsay Rogers is the Director of Academic Programs at BASIS Ahwatukee.
+She joined BASIS Ahwatukee in its opening year of 2013 as the Student Support Coordinator, served as the Dean of Students the year following, moved into the Director of Student Affairs role in 2015 and is now the Director of Academic Programs.
+Mrs. Rogers oversees all activities related to student registration, curriculum coordination including assessments, scheduling, and other school related academic systems and programs.
+Mrs. Rogers earned her BS in Biology from Lees-McRae College in North Carolina.
+She graduated summa cum laude as a student athlete, playing soccer all four years, while also involved in the performing arts and leading student government.
+Her career in education started in 2001, as a certified high school biology teacher and soccer coach in the state of Texas, then gaining her certificate in Massachusetts in 2006.
+For five years, Mrs. Rogers worked in the biotech industry for the following diagnostic labs, Genzyme Genetics and Laboratory Corporation of America respectively.
+Eager to get back into education, she found BASIS Curriculum Schools to be her home away from home.
+Mrs. Rogers is excited to be a part of BASIS Ahwatukee, helping to create a great culture for learning and guiding students to reach their full potential.